bernardocarvalho/MARTe2-demos-padova/README.md

  `./Main.sh -l RealTimeLoader -f ../Configurations/RTApp-HTTP-2.cfg -m StateMachine:START`

  Would should see a bunch of logger messaged.
-Last one should be:
+Last list should be:

 ´´´
 [Warning - Threads.cpp:173]: Requested a thread priority that is higher than the one supported by the selected policy - clipping to the maximum value supported by the policy.